Jack Morava: Work

-Personal life
+Personal life and death

-In 1970 he and the linguistic anthropologist Ellen Lee Contini married; they have two children, Aili and Michael.
+In 1970 he and the linguistic anthropologist Ellen Lee Contini married; they had two children, Aili and Michael.
 They spent a year at the Steklov Institute of Mathematics in Moscow on a US National Academy of Sciences fellowship, where he was influenced by contact with Vladimir Arnold, Israel Gelfand, Yuri I. Manin, and Novikov.

+Morava died in Boston on August 1, 2025, at the age of 80.